SenYaEn/fin_data_databricks/README.md

 Data Factory is used only for scheduling and triggering a single Databricks notebook which runs a full cycle ETL - from performing API calls to merging the data into Staging Delta tables.
 Data Factory code is linked to a separate [repo](https://github.com/SenYaEn/fin_data_adf).

 ### Power BI
 Power BI is a potential consumer of the Fact and Dimention tables produced by this solution.
-Below are some sample Power BI dashboards that could be built using the data:
+Below are some sample Power BI dashboards that could be built using the data.
+Implementation of the Poser BI dashboards is outside of the scope of this repo.

 ![image](https://user-images.githubusercontent.com/58121577/181608305-86363456-0212-429f-bd35-c1b3a7e44f3f.png)